The HGG Performance Wrist Axe is a wrist and forearm strengthener.

 Wrist Rolls

-Remove the loading sleeve from the wrist axe.
+To make this into a wrist roller, I remove the loading sleeve from the wrist axe.

 Grab a heavier weight plate and run a heavy duty resistance band through the center hole.